Andreas Isaksson: PSV

 Isaksson signed for Dutch champions PSV, thus enabling him to play in the UEFA Champions League.
 He took over the number 1 shirt from Heurelho Gomes, who had transferred to Tottenham.
 Isaksson tallied 124 league appearances for PSV before leaving the club in the summer of 2012 when his contract expired.

-Kasımpaşa (2012–2016)
+Kasımpaşa

 On 9 July 2012, it was confirmed that Isaksson had left PSV after four seasons to join newly promoted Turkish side Kasımpaşa on a free transfer.
 On joining the club, Isaksson signed a three-year deal and became the Turkish side's sixth signing during the summer transfer window.

-Return to Djurgårdens IF
+Return to Djurgårdens

-On 11 August 2016, Isaksson signed a two-and-a-half-year contract with Djurgårdens IF, returning after 12 years away from Sweden and the club.
-On 24 August, he played his first game in his second spell for Djurgården in the Swedish Cup qualifier, a 5–1 win against Smedby AIS.
+On 11 August 2016, Isaksson signed a two-and-a-half-year contract with Djurgården, returning after 12 years away from Sweden and the club.
+On 24 August, he played his first game in his second spell for Djurgårdens in the Swedish Cup qualifier, a 5–1 win against Smedby.
 He conceded one goal in the final minute from a penalty.
-On 7 August 2017, Isaksson made his 100th match in Allsvenskan for Djurgården.
-On 10 May 2018, he played as Djurgården beat Malmö FF 3-0 in the Swedish Cup Final.
+On 7 August 2017, Isaksson made his 100th match in Allsvenskan for Djurgårdens.
+On 10 May 2018, he played as they beat Malmö 3–0 in the Swedish Cup Final.